~ 8 min read

 GrafanaSection titled Grafana

-Moving on from the GitLab metrics we turned our eyes towards Grafana.
+Leaving empty-handed from the GitLab search, we turned our focus towards Grafana.

 Grafana GitLab PluginSection titled Grafana GitLab Plugin

-The best experience can probably be had with the official Grafana GitLab datasource.
+The Grafana GitLab datasource seems like a very powerful plugin.
 It comes free for Grafana Cloud subscriptions, which also has a free tier, or for any Grafana Enterprise license.

 Unfortunately in our scenario, we cannot simply pipe our corporate GitLab data into a Grafana Cloud account for some ad-hoc analysis, and our company doesn’t have the enterprise license.
 Though it only supports the pipelines and not jobs, if your company fills these requirements, it might be a good option for you.